 What are your responsibilities at the Keller Center?

-I manage the Tiger Challenge, a co-curricular program which allows both undergraduates and graduates to learn about and experience "design thinking" hands-on.
-I am also always available to chat about project ideas or ideas in general.
+I manage the Tiger Challenge, a co-curricular, design thinking program which allows both undergraduate and graduate students to experience human-centered design through partnering with communities in real-life projects to tackle societal issues.
+I am always available to chat about potential project ideas, on-going ventures, or design in general.

 What attracted you to the Keller Center?

-I first came across the Keller Center as a graduate student here at Princeton, during which I greatly benefited from the education, experience, and opportunities.
-Now as a Design Program Manager, I am both grateful and excited to continue to build on the legacy of the Keller Center.
+I first came across the Keller Center as an architecture graduate student here at Princeton, during which I greatly benefited from the education, experience, and opportunities.
+While going through extensive academic training in design and practicing architecture for years, I developed a fascination with the human-centered approach and wished that there was more.
+As a Design Program Manager, I see design thinking as an amalgamation of approaches into real, complex societal problems, and results in creative and viable social innovation.
+I am both grateful and excited to apply my design background and skills to continue building on the legacy of the Keller Center.

 What do you appreciate most about the Keller Center?

 The genuine belief and persistence that social innovation can be achieved through innovation and design.
 This makes the Keller Center a unique place at Princeton.

 What advice would you have for students about getting involved at the Keller Center?

 Be open-minded and creative.
 There is an abundance of programs, courses, and opportunities at the Keller Center for students to explore things they are interested in, and things they do not know they're interested in.
 I would encourage students to sit down and talk to faculty and staff to see what we have here for them.